YSbarbary/Mahsool/README.md

 # Mahsool
-Mahsool is a Mobile application to connect impact investors with smallfarmers

 Mahsool is crowd-lending platform that increase access to highly profitable projects with positive impact, by directly connecting investors to projects rated by risk level.